daaaaaaaaaniel/bibliography/README.md

 	- `%z` – Book: short title
 	- `%Z` – Book: title (truncate after semicolon)
 	- `%b` – Cite key
-- **_TODO_**: create variable to replace `%b` -- for books it should use the title, and for all other types use the citekey.
-In effect, edited books and book chapters will be placed in the same directory. _I should also change the file renaming rule to not include the citekey for all types except books._

 ### Custom Wildcards